ixiaopan/blog/content/post/svm.md

 ## Comments

-- SVM relys on distances between data points, so it would be better to normalise data if we don't know what features are important
+- SVM relys on distances between data points, so it would be better to normalise data if we don't know what features are important.
 - Different C can make a great difference in performance.
-We can use cross-validation to choose the optimal C
+We can use cross-validation to choose the optimal C.
 - A linear decision boundary doesn't always exist, especially we obtain a poor performance.
 If so, we might try a non-linear boundary with Kernel.
 There are many kernel functions designed for particular data types.
 Often, Kernel comes with its parameters, so fine-tunining them is also important to improve model's performance.
 - We don't need to explicitly know what $\phi(x)$ are.
 All we need to know is that there exist a hyperplane that can separate the data linearly in a higher dimensional space.
 Though we are in the extended feature space, we do computation of the inner product in the original feature space.